GoogleCloudPlatform/cloud-foundation-fabric/modules/project-factory/README.md

 Service accounts can be managed as part of each project's YAML configuration.
 This allows creation of default service accounts used for GCE instances, in firewall rules, or for application-level credentials without resorting to a separate Terraform configuration.

-Each service account is represented by one key and a set of optional key/value pairs in the `service_accounts` top-evel YAML map, like in this example:
+Each service account is represented by one key and a set of optional key/value pairs in the `service_accounts` top-level YAML map, like in this example:

 ```yaml
 service_accounts: